powercodeacademy/pca_typescript_lab_2/README.md

 ### 🔹 section4_literal_types.ts

-Create a variable called `status` that can only be one of:
+Create a variable called `loadingStatus` that can only be one of:

 - "loading"
 - "success"